Dirtwire

-Dirtwire is an American band consisting of David Satori, and Evan Fraser, who both play a variety of uncommon musical instruments.
-They perform a form of swamptronic experimental music that incorporates electronic music and instruments from around the world.
+Dirtwire is an American band consisting of Evan Fraser, David Satori, and Mark Reveley, who all play a variety of uncommon musical instruments.
+They perform a form of swamptronica experimental music that incorporates electronic music and instruments from around the world.

-The group, which is based in the San Francisco Bay Area of California, United States, began as a duo.
-They met at the California Institute of the Arts.
+The group, which is based in the San Francisco Bay Area of California, United States, began as a duo of Evan and David, with Mark joining in 2016.
+All three met at the California Institute of the Arts.